frascu/frascu/README.md

 I'm a software developer who is passionate about creating new stuff by using different technologies. </br>
 I work especially with web technologies and I like very much the world around the web.</br>
-When I can, I put myself in the game by partecipating to the challenges of competitive programming.
+When I can, I put myself in the game by participating to the challenges of competitive programming.

 ## Competitive Programming